parrotbait/PropertyPriceRegister/Setup.md

   Add the new instance to the Default Security Group.

-  See Deploy.md for logging in to AWS
+  See Deploy.md for logging in to AWS.